Charlotte Pedestrian & Bicycle Accident Lawyers

 - Bicyclists are also face increasing risks of injury or worse related to traffic crashes.

-These statistics from the National Highway Traffic Safety Administration (NHTSA) are sobering reminders of how dangerous our roads can be for pedestrians and cyclists.
 Government agencies whose responsibilities include promoting safety on the roadways are engaged in awareness campaigns to protect cyclists and pedestrians.

 If the driver that hits a pedestrian or cyclist can be identified, hopefully there is adequate liability insurance to cover what is likely a serious injury or even death.
 Oftentimes, however, the driver flees the scene, has no insurance, or has too little insurance to cover the losses.